rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240304_New York Times Podcasts.md

 *  Giuliani went to Ukraine.
 *  He met with these officials and figures there, and he came back and is basically like, Joe
 *  Biden's son's corrupt and Joe Biden is part of it, and made such a fuss that the attorney
-*  general, Bill Barr, eventually asked a United States attorney in Pennsylvania to essentially
+*  attorney general, Bill Barr, eventually asked a United States attorney in Pennsylvania to
-*  just deal with Rudy.
+*  essentially just deal with Rudy.
 *  Listen to what Rudy has to say, find out if any of it is true, and if it is, pass it along
 *  to the investigators who should look at it.
 *  I remember all this.
 *  It was not about Hunter Biden so much as tying Joe Biden, his father, to his son's alleged
 *  corruption.
 *  Exactly.
-*  And what we didn't know at the time was that the US attorney's investigators went back
+*  What we didn't know at the time was that the US attorney's investigators went back and
-*  and looked through government files, and they see that years earlier, an FBI informant told
+*  looked through government files, and they see that years earlier, an FBI informant told
 *  his handler that he had a contact at the Ukrainian energy company, Burisma, where Joe Biden's
 *  son, Hunter, was on the board.
 *  On the board and very well paid.
 *  Correct.
 *  So that US attorney asks that the FBI handler go back and ask the informant what he knows
-*  about Hunter Biden, and in response, the informant makes a very salacious allegation.
+*  about Hunter Biden.
-*  Which is what?
+*  And in response, the informant makes a very salacious allegation, which is what he says
-*  He says that Hunter Biden and his father each took $5 million in bribes from Burisma, and
+*  that Hunter Biden and his father each took $5 million in bribes from Burisma.
-*  in exchange for that money, Joe Biden, in his position as vice president at the time,
+*  And in exchange for that money, Joe Biden, in his position as vice president at the time,
 *  would protect Burisma from corruption investigations by a Ukrainian prosecutor.
 *  In other words, Joe Biden took a politically motivated bribe.
-*  So this is the moment when this piece of intelligence we're talking about in this episode is born,
+*  So this is the moment when this piece of intelligence we're talking about in this episode is born.
 *  And it's a bombshell that a senior American elected official, former vice president, has
 *  gone rogue and taken money from a foreign company asking him to protect it.
 *  I mean, a genuinely shocking claim.
-*  Well, it's potentially a bombshell, or it's one person telling his FBI handler something
+*  Well, it's potentially a bombshell.
-*  he says he heard.
+*  Or it's one person telling his FBI handler something he says he heard.
 *  It's what one informant relayed to the FBI.
 *  And this is really important.
 *  What we're looking at in this case is not some polished product that's been vetted and